BCDevOps/nr-apm-stack/docs/fluentbit.md

 In nr-funbucks side, log files under ./lambda/data have been read and parsed.

-In nr-apm-stack/event-stream-processing, the output simulates each record that Fluentbit processed will be received for OpenSearch
+In nr-apm-stack/event-stream-processing, the output simulates each record that Fluent Bit processed will be received for OpenSearch